Engineering-Research-and-Development/iotagent-opcua/README.md

 ### Poll commands

-Poll commands can be enabled switching polling property to true (config.properties).
-Once enabled poll command, you can customize the polling Daemon Frequency and Expiration time still in the (config.properties).
+Poll commands can be enabled switching polling property to true (config.js).
+Once enabled poll command, you can customize the polling Daemon Frequency and Expiration time still in the (config.js).
 The polling-commands-timer is referred to the feature developed, that consist in the execution of the older polling command periodically (if exists) ed delete it in case of success.

 ## API